 A list of all library staff.

-Hunt Library's electronic collection includes over 100 electronic databases providing access to electronic journals, eBooks, newsletters, technical reports, proceedings, documents, and streaming videos supporting the curriculum.
+Hunt Library's electronic collection includes over 120 electronic research databases providing access to electronic journals, eBooks, newsletters, technical reports, proceedings, documents, and streaming videos supporting the curriculum.
 The physical collection of curriculum-supporting materials includes periodicals, technical reports, microfiche, books, videos, and DVDs.
 Our leisure collection contains best-selling books and popular magazines.
 Read more about the Library Collection.

 The Hunt Library staff includes 34 full-time employees: 20 professional librarians and 14 support staff.
 Approximately 25 student assistants are employed in the library during the academic terms.
 View and download an Organizational Chart of staff.